 4th Joint WHO/Europe–ECDC Annual European Influenza Surveillance Meeting 2014

 WHO/Europe has been holding annual influenza surveillance meetings jointly with the European Centre for Disease Prevention and Control (ECDC) since 2011.
-This meeting brings together epidemiologists and virologists – the national influenza surveillance focal points – from 50 Member States to discuss national, regional and global surveillance related to seasonal influenza and novel influenza viruses, such as avian influenza A(H7N9).
-A key objective this year is to gain an overview of the wide variety of influenza surveillance systems for both mild and severe disease in order to improve the interpretation of data presented in regional bulletins to better track the timing and severity of influenza seasons.
+This meeting brought together epidemiologists and virologists – the national influenza surveillance focal points – from 50 Member States to discuss national, regional and global surveillance related to seasonal influenza and novel influenza viruses, such as avian influenza A(H7N9).
+A key objective was to gain an overview of the wide variety of influenza surveillance systems for both mild and severe disease in order to improve the interpretation of data presented in regional bulletins to better track the timing and severity of influenza seasons.

 Other main objectives of this meeting are to:

 - provide a review of the 2013–2014 influenza season and an update on avian influenza A(H7N9);

 - present new developments with respect to the Regional Office EuroFlu bulletin and the ECDC Weekly Influenza Surveillance Overview;